aceofgreens/aceofgreens.github.io/_posts/2022-07-26-goals_and_meaning.md

 Before moving on, let's explore one particular concept from Douglas Hofstadter's almighty book [Gödel, Escher, Bach](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach).
 While I disagree with some of his ideas, I believe this one is spot on and fits nicely in this discussion.
 Let's explore the $pq$-system.

 The $pq$-system consists of theorems and axioms.
 Both of these are made up entirely out of the symbols $p$, $q$ and $-$ (a hyphen).
-An axiom is any combination of these symbols such that $x p - q x-$, where $x$ and $y$ consist of only hyphens.
+An axiom is any combination of these symbols of the form $x p - q x-$, where $x$ and $y$ consist of only hyphens.
 So, for example, all of the following strings belong to the $pq$-system as axioms.

 $$
 \begin{aligned}